IanSaucy/bbz-segment/README.md

+# Overview

+This repository is a fork of the original code as described below.
+The main additions revolve around the documentation of the `05_prediction` module.
+Some refactoring has also taken place in that module to aid in development.

+Lastly, a Pipfile was added to help handle the very specific dependency versions required to run this solution.

+## General Requirements

+Specifics are in the Pipfile but the main thing that is required is `tensorflow==1.15.2`.
+Due to another bug described [here](https://github.com/tensorflow/tensorflow/issues/44467) this also requires a version of `h5py<3.0.0`.

 # bbz-segment
 This repository contains code and data for the paper <a href="http://arxiv.org/abs/2004.07317">An Evaluation of DNN Architectures for Page Segmentation of Historical Newspapers</a>: